Oldardyse History, Family Crest & Coats of Arms

 Oldardyse is a name whose ancestors lived among the Picts, a tribe in ancient Scotland.
 The Oldardyse family lived in the old barony of Allardice, in the parish of Arbuthnott in Kincardineshire.
 This place name is derived from the Gaelic words all, which means "cliff" and deas which means "southern."

 The surname Oldardyse was first found in Kincardineshire (Gaelic: A' Mhaoirne), a former county on the northeast coast of the Grampian region of Scotland, and part of the Aberdeenshire Council Area since 1996, in a barony of the name Allardice, in the parish of Arbuthnot, about 1 mile north west of Inverbervie, where the Allardice Castle (also spelled Allardyce), the sixteenth-century manor house still stands today.

 Early History of the Oldardyse family

-Another 126 words (9 lines of text) covering the years 1296, 1413, 1607, 1612 and are included under the topic Early Oldardyse History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Oldardyse research.
+Another 82 words (6 lines of text) covering the years 1296, 1413, 1607, 1612 and are included under the topic Early Oldardyse History in all our PDF Extended History products and printed products wherever possible.

 Oldardyse Spelling Variations